 Groundwater is instrumental in slaking California's thirst.
 In average years, underground basins, known as aquifers, supply about 35% of the water used by the state's cities and farms, and in drought years, that figure can jump to 60% or higher.

 Many areas of the state rely exclusively on groundwater for their supplies, while other areas use groundwater to supplement their surface supplies or to meet needs when surface water is not available.

 As surface water deliveries continue to be constrained, California is relying more and more on groundwater to meet needs.
-The shift to greater reliance makes effective management a critical challenge as the state works to implement historic legislation enacted in 2009 to improve water supply reliability and ecosystem health.
+The shift to greater reliance makes effective management a critical challenge as the state works to implement the Sustainable Groundwater Management Act of 2014 (SGMA).